 - 5 years separation (which does not need the consent of the Respondent).

 - The Petitioner completes a divorce petition and sends two copies to court (three copies if there is a co-respondent).
+Alternatively you fill out the petition online.

 - You pay a court fee (currently £550), or complete form EX150 if you are exempt from paying court fees.